AlbertZweistein-2/11818774_CompoundFigureSeparation/README.md

 # 11818774_CompoundFigureSeparation
-Project for TU Wien’s Applied Deep Learning course, inspired by my WU bachelor’s thesis.
-Addresses the lack of plug-and-play models for separating compound figures from scientific papers, providing a dataset and YOLO fine-tuning code.
+While carrying out my bachelor thesis on extracting metadata from scientific charts in papers, I stumbled across the problem of separating compound figures in their sub panels or sub figures.
+Figures in scientific papers can be made up of multiple charts, or any kind of sub figures, or a combination of both.
+To extract specific information from parts of scientific figures, splitting